-Procedural sedation/anesthesia (with monitored anesthesia care) - Administration of medication into a vein, by a certified registered nurse anesthetist (CRNA), prior to and during the procedure, to make the procedure comfortable by relieving anxiety, discomfort, and pain.
-Most patients experience partial or total amnesia for their procedure with this form of sedation/anesthesia.
+Sedation and analgesia (moderate procedural sedation with propofol) - Administer medication into a vein, under the doctor's direction, prior to and during the procedure, to make the procedure comfortable by relieving anxiety, discomfort, and pain.

 Upper gastrointestinal endoscopy is frequently performed for: evaluation of symptoms (such as heartburn, swallowing problems, abdominal pain, bleeding, diarrhea and weight loss), screening for and follow-up of Barrett's esophagus, treatment of a narrowing (stricture), follow-up of gastric ulcer, evaluation of anemia, placement of tubes or stents and removal of foreign bodies.